Nutana Curling Club

 The Nutana Curling Club is a curling club located in Saskatoon, Saskatchewan, Canada.
 Established in 1929 and first opening its doors in 1930, the club was originally located in the city's historic Nutana neighbourhood.
 The club relocated to the south-central Nutana Suburban Centre neighbourhood in 1966.
 Once one of six curling clubs in Saskatoon, Nutana is one of three clubs still operating along with the Sutherland Curling Club and the CN Curling Club.

-Nutana has been home to sixteen provincial men's champions—one of which, the Rick Folk rink, went on to win national and world titles—and nine provincial and two national women's champions.
+Nutana has been home to seventeen provincial men's champions—one of which, the Rick Folk rink, went on to win national and world titles—and ten provincial and two national women's champions.

 History

 The Nutana Curling Club was organized in 1929 at the Nutana Collegiate Institute.
 The club first opened on 1 January, 1930 at the corner of Dufferin Avenue and Main Street in the Nutana neighbourhood.
 In 1966, it moved to its current location at the corner of Arlington Avenue and Taylor Street in Nutana Suburban Centre.